Hideyasu-Miyagi/ukf_localization_movable_cam/README.md

 - Method A

   Camera is attached to the steering rod.
-  Since camera's pose relative to the vehicle's origin is contaminated with mechanical noise, localization data based on landmark image is contaminated as well.
+  Since camera's pose relative to the vehicle's origin calculated by using angular sensor of steering rod is inevitably contaminate by mechanical noise, localization data based on landmark image should be contaminated as well.
-  In this method , error covariance matrices given to UKF is calculated considering this noise.
+  In this method, error covariance matrices given to UKF is calculated considering this noise.

 - Method B

   Camera is attached to the steering rod.
-  In this method , error covariance matrices given to UKF is calculated ignoring mechanical noise of the steering rod relative to vehicle's origin.
+  In this method, error covariance matrices given to UKF is calculated ignoring mechanical noise of the steering rod relative to vehicle's origin.

 - Method C

-  Camera is attached to the vehicle's main frame..
+  Camera is attached to the vehicle's main frame.
-  In this method,camera's pose relative to vehicle's main frame is constant.
+  In this method, camera's pose relative to vehicle's main frame is constant.

 ## Prerequisite